evidentlyai/evidently/docs/book/integrations/evidently-and-metaflow.md

 description: Run model evaluation or data drift analysis as Metaflow Flow and save the Evidently metrics in S3, visualizing it with the optional Metaflow UI.
 ---

 *This is a community-contributed integration.
-Author: Marcello Victorino (https://github.com/marcellovictorino).*
+Author: [Marcello Victorino](https://github.com/marcellovictorino).*

 Metaflow is an open-source [framework to helps scientists and engineers build and manage real-life data science projects](https://github.com/Netflix/metaflow).